-Through the power of information.
-Along with the positive aspects, reports identify any major defects or repairs which the Purchaser may not have been aware of and may wish to consider.
-This allows the Purchaser to budget for the cost of repairs and upgrades or re-evaluate his or her offer.
+Information is the key to protecting a Buyer's investment.
+Along with the positive aspects, reports identify any major defects or repairs of which the Buyer may not have been aware and may wish to consider.
+This allows the Buyer to budget for the cost of repairs and upgrades or re-evaluate his or her offer.

 How do you ensure that you are protected by an inspection?

 Simply make your offer conditional on a Pre-purchase Inspection by including a Pre-purchase Inspection clause in your offer (Agreement of Purchase and Sale).
 For scheduling flexibility, Buyers should allow (5) to (7) banking days (minimum) after the final acceptance of the offer, in which to have the inspection done, especially in peak sales periods.

 Who schedules and co-ordinates the inspection?